manuelpuyol/regie/README.md

 8. As a professor, I want to see my current students :heavy_check_mark:
     1. Must show a list of students per current course :heavy_check_mark:

-9. As a professor, I want to grade a student
+9. As a professor, I want to grade a student :heavy_check_mark:
-    1. Must be able to create a grade
+    1. Must be able to create a grade :heavy_check_mark:
-    2. Must be able to change a grade
+    2. Must be able to change a grade :heavy_check_mark:

 10. As an admin, I want to create a user :heavy_check_mark:
     1. Must be able to create student :heavy_check_mark: